puddy527/bi-sql-analysis/README.md

 # retail-sales-analysis
-analyzing retail data (sales, payment methods....) , focusing on overtime trends and catergorical comparions analyzing sales perfromace (product,sale_rep), focusing on looking at performance kpiand inner insights such as product success per region
+analyzing retail data (sales, payment methods....) , focusing on overtime trends and catergorical comparions analyzing sales perfromace (product,sale_rep), focusing on looking at sales rep performance and specific trends analyzing shopping data with a focus on the preferences and behaviours of each gender